Santa Teresa, Costa Rica

 The good news is that many of the town’s coolest cafes and restaurants have adapted quickly to cater to our nomadic needs, and most will offer up free WiFi alongside your breakfast or brunch.
 During the day, when everyone heads to the beach, the cafes on the main dirt road running through Santa Teresa remain fairly quiet, making them great options for getting some work done without the monthly fee of a coworking space – but if you can’t stand to be any further than glancing distance away from the ocean, then you’ll find plenty of choices closer to where the action is, too.

 There are a few different options for places to work in Santa Teresa, including several coworking spots and numerous cafes offering some of the best WIFI in town.
 With such an influx of new digital nomads to the town, particularly over the past year when Costa Rica has been one of the few countries to keep its borders open to international travellers and has implemented few restrictions when it comes to social distancing, it’s likely that we’ll see some more coworking spaces opening their doors over the coming years.
-The pandemic, it seems, has put Santa Teresa firmly on the map, paving the way for an exciting future for remote workers.
+The pandemic put Santa Teresa firmly on the map, which paved the way for an exciting future for remote workers.

 Best Places to Work in Santa Teresa